ma-compbio/Higashi/README.md

 - generate a dictionary that'll map genomic bin loci to the node id.
 - extract data from the data.txt and turn that into the format of hyperedges (triplets)
 - create contact maps based on sparse scHi-C for visualization, baseline model, and generate node attributes
-- run linear convolution + rwr (scHiCluster) to impute the contact maps as baseline and visualization
+- run linear convolution + random-walk-with-restart (scHiCluster) to impute the contact maps as baseline and visualization
 - **(Optional)** smooth the contact maps
 - **(Optional)** quantile normalization
 - generate node attributes